victoryang1/DAT-BOS-16/lessons/lesson-02/readme.md

 - Identify data set types
 - Define the data science workflow
 - Apply the data science workflow in the pandas context
-- Write an IPython Notebook to import, format and clean data using the Pandas Library
+- Write an iPython Notebook to import, format and clean data using the Pandas Library

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

-- Create, open and create and IPython Notebook
+- Create, open and create and iPython Notebook
 - Have completed python pre-work

 ### INSTRUCTOR PREP